EarthlingDavey/opennames-to-neo4j/readme.md

 ## Requirements

 1. Have at least 2GB available disk space.
-1. Be able to write to the /tmp directory and
+1. Be able to write to the a directory.
 1. Have a neo4j database.
    So that it may read csv files for importing, it should: